AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/connecting-to-legacy-versions/step-2-of-3-set-up-2015.md

 >[!NOTE]
 >
 >This applies to Marketo version 4.0.0.14 and later.
 For earlier versions, all users must have the sync user role.
-To upgrade your Marketo, see [Upgrade the Marketo Solution for Microsoft Dynamics](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/update-the-marketo-solution-for-microsoft-dynamics.md).
+To upgrade your Marketo, see [Upgrade the Marketo Solution for [!DNL Microsoft Dynamics]](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/update-the-marketo-solution-for-microsoft-dynamics.md).

 >[!IMPORTANT]
 >
 >The language setting of the Sync User [should be set to English](https://portal.dynamics365support.com/knowledgebase/article/KA-01201/en-us).

-1. Under **Settings**, click **Security**.
+1. Under **[!UICONTROL Settings]**, click **[!UICONTROL Security]**.

    ![](assets/assign1.png)

-1. Click **Users**.
+1. Click **[!UICONTROL Users]**.

    ![](assets/assign2.png)